Radar Tracking and Jamming

 5. Notice the Radar Monostatic Mode defaults to Search Track.

-Defining the waveform
+Defining the radar's waveform

 The PRF is the number of pulses of a repeating signal in a specific time unit.
 After producing a brief transmission pulse, the transmitter turns off in order for the receiver to hear the reflections of that signal off of targets.

-1. Select the Waveform sub-tab.
+1. Ensure the Waveform sub-tab is selected.

 2. Notice the Waveform is set to Fixed PRF.

-Defining the pulse width
+Defining the radar's pulse width

 The waveform in your system will use a fixed pulse repetition frequency (PRF) of approximately 2000 Hz.
 Pulse width is the width of the transmitted pulse (the uncompressed RF bandwidth can also be taken as the inverse of the pulse width).
 You will set the pulse width to one microsecond.

-1. Select the Pulse Definition sub-sub-tab.
+1. Ensure the Pulse Definition sub-sub-tab is selected.

-2. Enter 0.002 in the PRF field.
+2. Enter 0.002 MHz in the PRF field.

-3. Enter 1 usec in the Pulse Width: field.
+3. Enter 1 usec in the Pulse Width field.

 1. Select the Probability of Detection sub-sub-tab.

-2. Enter 1e-06 in the Probability of False Alarm: field.
+2. Enter 1e-06 in the Probability of False Alarm field.

 1. Select the Pulse Integration sub-sub-tab.

-3. Enter 5 in the Pulse Number: field.
+3. Enter 5 in the Pulse Number field.

-Setting antenna specifications
+Setting the radar's antenna specifications

 1. Select the Antenna tab.